 The holders of Notes that are not listed on the JSE will have no recourse against the JSE, the JSE Debt Guarantee Fund Trust or the JSE Guarantee Fund, as applicable.
 Claims against the JSE Debt Guarantee Fund Trust or the JSE Guarantee Fund, as applicable, may only be made in respect of the trading of Notes listed on the JSE and can in no way relate to a default by the Issuer of its obligations under the Notes listed on the JSE.
-Any claims against the JSE Debt Guarantee Fund Trust or the JSE Guarantee Fund may only be made in accordance with the rules of the JSE Debt Guarantee Fund Trust or the JSE Guarantee Fund, as applicable.
+Any claims against the JSE Debt Guarantee Fund Trust or the JSE Guarantee Fund the Tuber Guarantee Fund Trust or the JSE.
+Any claims against the JSE Debt Guarantee Fund Trust or the JSE Guarantee Fund the Tuber Guarantee Fund Trust or the JSE Guarantee Fund the Tuber Guarantee Fund, as applicable.
 Unlisted Notes are not regulated by the JSE.